 Common Grace has been working towards justice in areas like Aboriginal reconciliation, climate change, humane treatment of refugees and domestic and family violence.

 Pre Australia Day laments

-And so last year, and again this year, Common Grace organised church services in the week preceding Australia Day, where indigenous and non-indigenous Australians could come together to lament the current inequalities and injustices, pray for positive change, stand together in solidarity and christian love, and support Aboriginal people into the future.
+And so over the past 7 years (at least), Common Grace and Aborigional christian leader Aunty Jean Phillips, have organised church services in the week preceding Australia Day, where indigenous and non-indigenous Australians could come together to lament the current inequalities and injustices, pray for positive change, stand together in solidarity and christian love, and support Aboriginal people into the future.
 The aim is not recriminations or guilt, but understanding and cooperation.

 I find them emotionally challenging but uplifting.
 I cannot but admire the forgiving attitude of Aboriginal christians.
 They have lost a lot at our (white people’s) expense, but they are willing to share and move forward in friendship and without bitterness, if only they receive respect and support.

 Some christians, including some I know well, are indifferent to all these issues.
 They either think we should be getting on with evangelism and not be concerned about justice (you have to wonder what Jesus they are following!), or they think all this is “political correctness”.